link-society/flowg/docs/design/storage.md

  - **Time-based retention:** how long will the log entry be kept (in seconds)
  - **Size-based retention:** the maximum size (in MB) of the stream before deleting older entries

-If any of those is set to 0 (the default), it is assumed to be "unlimited".
+ - **Indexed fields:** the list of fields in the log entries to index

+If any of the retention parameters is set to 0 (the default), it is assumed to be "unlimited".
 For each stream, the configuration is stored (as JSON) at the following key:

 ```
-stream:<stream name> = { ... }
+stream:config:<stream name> = { ... }
 ```

 Example:

 ```
 # TTL of 5min and max size of 1GB
-stream:test = {"ttl": 300, "size": 1024}
+stream:config:test = {"ttl": 300, "size": 1024, "indexed_fields": ["foo", "bar"]}
 ```

 ## Log Entries